zvanderbosch/phot2lc/docs/source/configuration.rst

 * **default_telescope**: Default telescope code.

     * Telescope codes correspond to an entry within teledat.py and describe both the telescope, instrument, and FITS header keywords needed to set some phot2lc parameters.
 For a list of currently supported telescope codes, see the :ref:`Introduction<Introduction>`, or type **phot2lc -c** on the command line.
-This default setting can be overridden with the **phot2lc** command line option -t (--telescope).
+This default setting can be overridden with the **phot2lc** command line option -t (`--`telescope).

 * **default_source**: Default photometry pipeline whose out output is being loaded in to **phot2lc**.
 Must be one of the currently supported pipelines listed in the :ref:`Introduction<Introduction>`.
-This default setting can be overridden with the **phot2lc** command line option -s (--source).
+This default setting can be overridden with the **phot2lc** command line option -s (`--`source).

 * **default_image**: Default image name.